pypa/distlib/docs/internals.rst

   file on the file system.
-This is to cater for any external APIs which need to access the resource data as files (examples would be a shared library for linking using ``dlopen()`` on POSIX, or any APIs which need access to resource data via OS-level file handles rather than Python streams.
+This is to cater for any external APIs which need to access the resource data as files (examples would be a shared library for linking using ``dlopen()`` on POSIX, or any APIs which need access to resource data via OS-level file handles rather than Python streams).

 A minimal solution